He tweeted about his symptoms and coronavirus diagnosis problems. His husband says he was then put on a ventilator - KRDO

 From his hospital bed last week, Lat posted about the onset of his illness and how difficult it was for him to get a test for the virus initially.

-Lat tweeted that he was generally a healthy person and had run the New York Marathon twice, although he suffers from exercise-induced asthma which he manages with the help of an inhaler.
+Lat tweeted that he was generally a healthy person and had run the New York Marathon twice, although he suffers from exercise-induced asthma that he manages with the help of an inhaler.

 He said he called his internist on March 13 and was told by a physician’s assistant that he may have come down with a flu that had turned into bronchitis.
 He was prescribed Z-Pak antibiotics and cough syrup to treat it, according to a tweet.
 But that didn’t work.